2023 Solar Incentives Guide for Nantucket, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You may be eligible for several types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+Solar incentives encourage homeowners to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+You may be eligible for several types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Massachusetts government and others from the federal government.
+Some solar incentives you might qualify for are:

-- Tax Exemptions: Tax exemptions may come in two forms.
+• Tax Exemptions: Tax exemptions may come in two forms.
 First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your house.
+The second is property tax exemption.
+This allows you to exclude the added value of your solar system when calculating property tax for your home.

 Best Regional Coverage